apitestbase/apitestbase.github.io/index.md

 <div style="text-align:center"><a class="button button--outline-success button--pill" href="/docs/en/quick-start">Quick Start</a></div>

 The tool
 * has GUI, saving user programming skills.
-Developers also have better experience using GUIed tool, as writing, reading and maintaining code are more brain power draining.
+Users have better experience using GUIed tool, as writing, reading and maintaining code are more brain power draining.
 * intends to provide a platform that enables integrating testing capabilities for all types of APIs.
 * produces test cases easily readable by technical and non-technical people, and intends to enable sharing test cases across the entire organization.
 * intends to replace traditional unit testing in the API ecosystem with integration unit testing.
 [Here](https://medium.com/@zhengwang666/integration-unit-testing-683fbf995c43) is the theory.